Program Mission, History, and Goals

 Medical Knowledge; Patient Care; and Interpersonal and Communication Skills

-Objective 1.1: Understand basic sciences of anatomy, physiology, pathophysiology and pharmacology necessary to practice medicine as a physician assistant.
+Objective 1.1: Understand the basic sciences of anatomy, physiology, pathophysiology, and pharmacology necessary to practice medicine as a physician assistant.

 Objective 1.2: Assess the health status of individuals of all ages by obtaining a history and physical examination, recommending and interpreting diagnostic studies, diagnosing, and developing a management plan for primary care conditions.